Agiothyella/web-fe-project-5-flower-shop-PDA/readme.md

 All resources used here have free to use license, except:

-- Bouquet placeholder: Nadezda Vinogradova
+- Bouquet lazy placeholder: Nadezda Vinogradova
-- Flower stem placeholder: macrovector
+- Flower stem lazy placeholder: macrovector

 No copyright infringement is intended.
 I do not own nor claim any of the Image used in this webpage, as it only served as placeholder.